bopopescu/project-management/README.md

 **Introduction**

-  Tech Fund Finance is a Django app to automate how expenses are entered for Tech Fund projects.
-The tool allows the user to enter Direct and Cross Charges for expenses each quarter.
-At the same time users can enter details about thr project as well as entering quarterly milestones and statuses.
+  Tech Fund Finance is a Django app used to record quarterly expenses for Cisco Tech Funded projects.
+Each quarter the project owner is able to enter the amount for each expense and enter an estimate for next quarter.
+The tool also allows the project owners to manage their project by entering quarterly milestones, status's and generating reports.

 ===================================================================